portfolio-performance/portfolio-help/docs/en/how-to/recording-stock-split.md

 - It's crucial to recognize that the historical transactions *and* prices are permanently altered.
 This means that PP's records of past transactions will no longer accurately reflect the actual transactions as documented in your paper files.
 Over time, this may complicate the reconstruction of a security's history.

 - A notable challenge arises when a split results in fractional shares, as seen in the case of Prosus' split announcement on September 14, 2023, with a ratio of 2.1796-for-1.
 In this scenario, 10 existing shares would be split into 21.796 shares.
 While PP can handle fractional shares, most brokers or banks cannot.
 Typically, they would adapt to this particular situation by issuing 21 new shares and providing compensation for the fractional share (0.796 shares in this case).
 Consequently, after the split, you'll need to record this compensation, which essentially involves executing a sell transaction of the fraction.
-Managing this process becomes notably more complex if you've made multiple purchases at different prices throughout the security's history.

 ## Use of sell-buy-back operation